 Feedstocks for bioethanol production

-Basically alcohol, bioethanol is made from sugar which comes from sugar crops or is utilized from starch crops.
-Cellulose is a further possible source, yet with technical issues in large-scale conversion still to overcome, such feedstocks are referred to as second generation (2G).
+Basically alcohol, bioethanol is made from sugar (glucose) which comes from sugar crops or is utilized from starch crops.
+Cellulose is a further possible source, yet with technical issues in large-scale conversion still to overcome, cellulose-based feedstocks are referred to as second generation (2G).

 The choice of feedstock is a matter of climate, for example sugar cane is used in tropical zones, wheat is favored in Europe and corn is typical for North America.